-Two terms are often used for ground investigations – geotechnical or environmental soil investigation.
-A geotechnical investigation will focus on testing the physical properties of the soil to determine the appropriate foundation or civil engineering options for the soil while an environmental investigation focusses on the chemical properties of the soil to see if they pose a risk to human health or the environment.
+Two terms are often used for site investigations – geotechnical or environmental investigation.
+A geotechnical investigation will focus on testing the physical properties of the soil to determine the appropriate foundation or civil engineering options for the soil, while an environmental investigation focusses on the chemical properties of the soil to help quantify the amount of risk to human health or the environment.

 Many new developers fall into the trap of only doing an environmental investigation to meet planning conditions in their Phase 2 investigations.
 Planners usually only want to see environmental data in the report; however, your structural engineer will also likely to want to see geotechnical information about the soils to help with foundation design, including laboratory testing.

 Soilutions can carry out this work in a single site investigation, saving you money.

 Phase 2 Site Investigations

 Do you want an insight on Phase 2 Site Investigations?
 This eBook has been written specifically for those new to contaminated land and provides an overview for the uninitiated of what steps you need to follow.